Japsterr/DisplayDeck/README.md

     ```bash
     cd DisplayDeck
     ```
-3.  **Backend Services:**
+3.  **Start Backend Services:**
-    The backend dependencies (PostgreSQL, MinIO) are intended to be run via Docker.
-A `docker-compose.yml` file will be added to manage this environment.
+    Use Docker Compose to start the PostgreSQL database.
+    ```bash
+    docker-compose up -d
+    ```

-4.  **API Server:**
+4.  **Run the API Server:**
     The Delphi XData server project is located in the `Server/` directory.
-Open `Server/DisplayDeck.dproj` in the Delphi IDE to get started.
+Open `Server/DisplayDeck.dproj` in the Delphi IDE, compile, and run the project.
+The server will start and automatically connect to the database.